python/cpython/Doc/howto/ipaddress.rst

-When creating address/network/interface objects using the version-agnostic factory functions, any errors will be reported as :exc:`ValueError` with a generic error message that simply says the passed in value was not recognised as an object of that type.
+When creating address/network/interface objects using the version-agnostic factory functions, any errors will be reported as :exc:`ValueError` with a generic error message that simply says the passed in value was not recognized as an object of that type.
 The lack of a specific error is because it's necessary to know whether the value is *supposed* to be IPv4 or IPv6 in order to provide more detail on why it has been rejected.